Ready to learn more?

 How do you optimize your offline marketing so you are moving your prospects from one stage of the buyer’s journey to the next?

 “The anatomy of a high converting website.”
 “How to get more leads from your landing pages.”
 “Optimizing your sales pages for more sales and higher revenue.”

-You’ve probably read several versions of these topics and most likely, you probably have your own best practices on designing your website to get the business results that you want.
-You also might have different funnels that cater to every phase of your prospects’ online customer journey, tailor fit to specific buyer personas, coupled with personalized content depending on intent.
+You’ve probably read several versions of these topics and most likely, you probably have your own best practices for designing your website to get the business results that you want.
+You also might have different funnels that cater to every phase of your prospects’ online customer journey, tailor-fit to specific buyer personas, coupled with personalized content depending on intent.

 The same vigor should apply when you’re designing your events.

 Come to think of it, offline marketing strategies and tactics came before online channels and the pillars that online marketers use to design websites originated from the core principles of offline marketing.

 The same thought process should apply to offline events and other experiential campaigns.

 To demonstrate this more clearly, let’s take the example of a hypothetical weight loss supplements company that’s planning on holding an event.
 How should this company design its event as if it is designing its website?